weijiexi/Vibe-Coding/CssAndTailwind/Readme.md

   padding: 20px;
 }
 ```
+- place-items: center; is shorthand for centering both horizontally and vertically in a grid.

-## 5. Absolute Centering with Transform
+#### 5. Absolute Centering with Transform
+You can also center elements by using absolute positioning along with transform.

 ```html
 <div class="absolute-container">
   <div class="absolute-centered">I'm absolutely centered!</div>
 </div>
 ```
 ```css
 .absolute-container {
   position: relative;